quanchuen/blog/content/privacy-statements.md

 ## Data and Server Logs

-The software that supports this site is [Hugo](https://gohugo.io/) with [ed](https://github.com/sergeyklay/gohugo-theme-ed) template on a Cloudflare Pages, it preserves access logs with following:
+The software that supports this site is [Hugo](https://gohugo.io/) with [ed](https://github.com/sergeyklay/gohugo-theme-ed) template and [giscuz](https://giscuz.app) for discussion on a Cloudflare Pages, it preserves access logs with following:

 - Date and time of access
 - IP address
 - Url
 - User-Agent

-The IP addresses received by WriteFreely is a CloudFlare connecting IP, which isn't visitor's.

 ## Data Handling